Cobot welding assist: when it fits, torch payload, arc-on time

 Typical limiterFixture and fit-upTakt, certification, multi-pass

-Not “which is better”—which matches the job.
-Heavy multi-pass, pressure-vessel class automation, unattended production goals—usually outside assist cobot territory.
-Repeat structural seams, small batches, need to keep welders on staff—that is where the conversation starts.
+Heavy multi-pass, pressure-vessel class unattended production—usually outside assist cobot territory.
+Repeat structural seams, small batches, need to keep welders—that is where the conversation starts.

 Three ways assist welding projects stumble

-Sold internally as fully automatic welding.
-No QC sign-off, no sealed first article—production complaints become liability arguments, not quality fixes.
+Sold internally as fully automatic welding — no QC sign-off or sealed first article; complaints become liability arguments.

-Path taught before fixture is under control.
-Batch one perfect, batch two gap opens, path misses—usually locating drift, not “robot accuracy.”
+Path taught before fixture is under control — batch two gap opens, path misses—locating drift, not “robot accuracy.”

-Fume, optical, and guarding added late.
-Collaborative booths still need EHS sign-off; ventilation, screens, and estop logic belong in the quote pack with the arm—not plywood after delivery.
+Fume, optical, and guarding added late — collaborative booths still need EHS sign-off; do not plywood after delivery.

 When to look at industrial robots or stay manual